Yoganshu42/Bank-Management-System/README.md

 All operations load the latest data from customer_data.json, update the records, and save them back — ensuring data persistence.

-**📌 Notes**
-Ensure the customer_data.json file is not empty or corrupted.

-Avoid using the same User ID for both source and destination in a transaction.

-Balance is stored as string to keep consistency in JSON formatting.

 ## 📄 License